Is It Okay To Eat Carbs At Night?

 What Type Of Carbs You Should Eat

-Before you rejoice and say "Yay, Kayla told me I can eat carbs at night so I'm going to stuff my face with three bowls of pasta", it is super important you are eating the right type of carbs.
+Before you rejoice and get excited about the idea of having double serves of pasta every day, it is super important that you are eating the right type of carbs.
 Complex carbs are the best type of carbs and these are the ones you should be consuming on a daily basis.
 These are foods like sweet potatoes, brown rice, wholemeal bread and pasta, oatmeal and bran.
 These carbs will be digested slower than simple carbs and keep you feeling fuller for longer.
 If you choose to eat a small amount of these carbs at night they will keep you sustained all the way through to breakfast.
 If you have never heard the term 'simple' carb before, it is generally anything that is not necessarily healthy, but we love to eat!
 Think of things like white rice, pasta, sweets, cakes, candy and white breads.

 Remember to plan and distribute your meals to suit your lifestyle.
 Optimising food distribution patterns is the key to establishing a food plan you can successfully follow for a long time to support a healthy lifestyle.
 Choose your carbs wisely and enjoy!